On Linearly Precoded Rate Splitting for Gaussian MIMO Broadcast Channels: Introduction

 The remainder of the paper is organized as follows.
-We present the channel model in Section~\ref{sec:model}, the achievable sum rate of linear precoding schemes in the two-user MISO BC is studied in Section~\ref{sec:LP}.
-In Section~\ref{sec:RS}, we describe the RS scheme in its most general form with MMSE precoding, whereas the two-user case and the three-user case are discussed in Section~\ref{sec:2U3U}.
-A general $K$-user sum rate upper bound is derived in Section~\ref{sec:Kuser}.
-In Section~\ref{sec:Algo}, we propose a stream elimination algorithm and a stream ordering algorithm.
-The paper is concluded in Section~\ref{sec:conclusion}.
+We present the channel model in Section~\ref{sec:model}. {In Section~\ref{sec:RS}, we describe the RS scheme in its most general form with MMSE precoding, {and derive the achievable constant-gap rate region}.
+The constant-gap sum rate is analyzed in Section~\ref{sec:sum-rate} with the general $K$-user sum rate upper bound derived in Section~\ref{sec:Kuser} and the stream elimination and ordering algorithms described in Section~\ref{sec:Algo}.
+The constant-gap optimality is then investigated in Section~\ref{sec:optimality}, before we conclude the paper in Section~\ref{sec:conclusion}.}